 Jennifer Leeman, DrPH, MDIV, is an assistant professor in the School of Nursing.
-She will provide opportunities for Arthur Gribensk to learn the body of obesity prevention research, become embedded in an interdisciplinary research team, and provide a critical link for connecting him to others as his own research interests evolve.
-Her funded research examines ways to effectively translate, disseminate and implement obesity prevention research into practice.
-She is the Co-Principal Investigator of a CDC-funded Center that provides training and evidence to support public health practitioners’ obesity prevention efforts nationwide (Center of Excellence for Training and Research Translation, 2004-2014).
+She will provide opportunities for Sallie Allgood to learn more about translating bench science to inform patient treatment.
+Dr. Leeman’s funded research examines ways to effectively translate, disseminate and implement obesity prevention research into practice.
+She is the co-leader of a CDC-funded Center that provides training and evidence to support public health practitioners’ obesity prevention efforts nationwide (Center of Excellence for Training and Research Translation, 2004-2014).

 Mark Toles, RN, PhD, is an assistant professor with clinical experience in transitional care, behavioral health and nursing management.
 He will embed Martha Grace Cromeens in his research that is expanding the understanding of transitional care for older adults and their family caregivers.
 With funding from the National Center for Advancing Translational Sciences, National Institutes of Health, he is developing an intervention to improve transitions in care for older adults and family caregivers who transition from skilled nursing facilities to home.